sfjsecurity/hunt03-signals-before-the-noise/README.md

 ## Executive Summary

 A cloud engineer at PHTG posted a photo on LinkedIn showing their workstation with the Azure portal open.
 The photo inadvertently exposed the hostname and public IP address of a production VM (`azwks-phtg-02`).
-Within two days, threat actors identified the exposure, conducted automated RDP scanning, brute-forced credentials, established persistent access, disabled Microsoft Defender, and deployed a Meterpreter reverse shell — masquerading as a legitimate internal health monitoring service.
+Within two days, threat actors identified the exposure, conducted automated RDP scanning, brute-forced credentials, established persistent access, disabled Microsoft Defender, and deployed a Meterpreter reverse shell, masquerading as a legitimate internal health monitoring service.

 **The attack was never alerted.
 The hunt was hypothesis-driven from OSINT alone.**